woossi0/suite/docs/usermanual/source/intro/extensions.rst

 For more information about CSW in GeoServer, please see the `GeoServer CSW documentation <../geoserver/services/csw/>`_.

-.. warning:: The installation instructions in the `GeoServer documentation <../geoserver/services/csw/installing.html>`_ do not apply to users of Boundless Suite.
-Users of Boundless Suite can install the extension in the standard way as indicated above.
+.. warning:: The installation instructions in the `GeoServer documentation <../geoserver/services/csw/installing.html>`_ do not apply to users of Boundless Server.
+Users of Boundless Server can install the extension in the standard way as indicated above.

 .. _intro.extensions.db2: